goshippo/about-us/antipattern.md

 ### We've made you jaded

-* You listen to "culture" or "behavior" talks with disdain
+* You listen to "culture" or "core values" talks with disdain
 * You think leadership sucks
-* You're just here for the free lunch
+* You're just here for the benefits
 * You're just here because your friends are
 * You're learning new technologies only to advance your career
 * You're here to collect a paycheck